 The Ride of a Lifetime: Pt.
 6

 I’ll never forget the very surreal experience of how I arrived at Qi Palawan Resort.
-I was on a mission to ride a motorcycle all the way around the stunning island of Palawan, in the Philippines.
+I was on a mission to ride a motorcycle and photograph my way around the stunning island of Palawan, in the

+Philippines.
 I had just left Duli and Dialpila Beaches, and the weather had turned on me along the way.
-Having a laptop, hard drive, and a few (small) cameras with me, I was
+Having a laptop, hard drive, and a few cameras with me, I

 I had been riding for quite a while, but eventually pulled over and had a nice chat with a local man who was kind enough to give me refuge from the storm.